 Bottom toolbar, left

-You’ll also find an undo and redo button at the bottom left.
-This is also where you’ll find the different options available when using the tools from the top left corner.
+You’ll find an undo and redo button at the bottom left.
+This is also where the different options are found when using the tools from the top left corner.

 Bottom toolbar, right